Kane injury fears raised as Tottenham star limps off after two-goal turn against Everton | Goal.com

 Kane scored twice in a 2-2 draw at Goodison Park, with Gylfi Sigurdsson also scoring a pair for the Toffees.

-In addition to lamenting more dropped points in his team's top-four bid, Jose Mourinho was left sweating on the fitness of a prized asset after Kane was forced to withdraw due to an apparent injury in stoppage time.
+In addition to lamenting more dropped points in his team's top-four bid, Jose Mourinho was left sweating on the fitness of a prized asset after Kane was forced to withdraw in stoppage time.

 What happened?

-The England international seemed to roll his ankle after getting into a tangle with Richalison and Toby Alderweireld, with Dele Alli brought on his stead for the final few seconds of the match.
+The England international seemed to roll his ankle after getting into a tangle with Richarlison and Toby Alderweireld, with Dele Alli brought on in his stead for the final few seconds of the match.

 Mourinho is hopeful that Kane won't be out of any length of time due to the issue, though, as he told Sky Sports after the final whistle: "I think it is too early, let me be optimistic and believe it is nothing serious.